rhc/crossover/README.md

     crossover server          # Launch a server listening on PORT

-You can get help on a specific commands
+You can get help on specific options when launching the server app with `crossover server`

   $ crossover help server